Protein design: Design for affinity

 Protein–protein interactions are involved in most biotic processes.
-Many of the hardest-to-treat diseases, such as Alzheimer's, many forms of cancer (e.g., TP53), and human immunodeficiency virus (HIV) infection involve protein–protein interactions.
+Many of the hardest-to-treat diseases, such as Alzheimer's disease, many forms of cancer (e.g., TP53), and human immunodeficiency virus (HIV) infection involve protein–protein interactions.
 Thus, to treat such diseases, it is desirable to design protein or protein-like therapeutics that bind one of the partners of the interaction and, thus, disrupt the disease-causing interaction.
 This requires designing protein-therapeutics for affinity toward its partner.

 Protein–protein interactions can be designed using protein design algorithms because the principles that rule protein stability also rule protein–protein binding.
 Protein–protein interaction design, however, presents challenges not commonly present in protein design.
 One of the most important challenges is that, in general, the interfaces between proteins are more polar than protein cores, and binding involves a tradeoff between desolvation and hydrogen bond formation.
 To overcome this challenge, Bruce Tidor and coworkers developed a method to improve the affinity of antibodies by focusing on electrostatic contributions.
 They found that, for the antibodies designed in the study, reducing the desolvation costs of the residues in the interface increased the affinity of the binding pair.